-4.No.4 in A-The mazurka originated in the Polish province of Mazovia, near Warsaw.
+Mazurka for piano No.13 in A-, Op.17, No.4, CT.
+63The mazurka originated in the Polish province of Mazovia, near Warsaw.
 In the seventeenth century, the dance began to spread beyond the boundaries of Poland.
 Stylized mazurkas, such as Chopin's, combine aspects of this and several other dances, but some characteristics are consistently present: an accented third beat (occasionally the second) in a 3/4 measure; the use of both the natural and raised versions of some scale degrees, particularly the fourth; and a drone bass.
 During the 1830s and 1840s "art" music mazurkas were very popular in drawing rooms throughout Europe.

 Most of Chopin's Mazurkas are in strict ternary form, some of them actually sporting a da capo to indicate the return to the first section.
 Chopin's later Mazurkas are more stylized and are in many cases the testing ground for some of his most experimental ideas.
 Unlike other Romantic-era manifestations of "folk" music, Chopin's Mazurkas contain no actual folk tunes.
 He uses typical rhythms associated with Polish music, fragments of Polish melodies and Polish rhythmic and cadential formulas and combines them in an original way.
 Chopin's mazurkas are far more advanced than those by his contemporaries.
 Chopin borrowed sounds he found outside the European "art" music tradition and used them to create music within that tradition.
 Some consider Chopin's mazurkas to be the most original of his works.